Lessons

 Suzuki Style - Short Term - My Studio Policies & FAQ - What You Need

 I continue to offer a combination of online and in-person lessons.
-In person lessons are held outdoors in Monrovia, weather permitting, with hand sanitizing, masks, and all eligible persons vaccinated before beginning in-person lessons.
+In person lessons are held in Monrovia, with hand sanitizing right before each lesson begins.

 What does this mean?

+My schedule changes from week to week.
+I'll let you know which lessons I am available to teach in person a few weeks ahead of time.
 Text me if you need to switch this week's lesson from in-person to online, or vice versa!
-I will contact you if I need to change a lesson due to weather or other concerns.
+I will contact you if I need to change a lesson to online.

-For group classes & private lessons online, I'll send a Zoom link.
+For private lessons online, I'll send a Zoom and/or a Source Nexus link.
 The Zoom link will remain the same throughout each semester.
-Or, for private lessons, we can arrange to meet on a different video calling platform (Facetime, Skype, Google, etc.), depending on what works best for you.
+Or, we can arrange to meet on a different video calling platform (Facetime, Skype, Google, etc.), depending on what works best.
+For group classes, you'll register for a regular in-person session and, if you cannot attend in person, you will then have access to recordings to play along with, group class assignments and online feedback, through the Seesaw app, and you'll be invited to participate in the in person concert at the end of the semester.

 I'm happy to spend extra time with you to help you get familiar with how to set up your tech for online learning.